Election 2020: Jacinda Ardern v Noel Edmonds at Mt Albert Great Debate

 "[I] was blown away by the Prime Minister."

-Lambie said even Ardern's husband, Clarke Gayford popped by after putting Neve to bed.
+Lambie said even Ardern's partner Clarke Gayford popped by after putting Neve to bed.